Bobvannoort96/CH3_comparison_of_GLR_and_SS_test/README.md

-# Solution Separation vs. GLR testing — reproduction code
+# Solution Separation vs. GLR testing

 Code accompanying the chapter comparing the **solution separation (SS)** test with the **generalized likelihood ratio (GLR / `T_q`)** test, in terms of the